JoePShoulak/canvas-demo-collision/README.md

-# canvas-demo-gravity
+# canvas-demo-collision

-A little mini demo repo where I play with simulated gravity in the canvas.
+A little mini demo repo where I play with simulated collision physics in the canvas.